Skip to main content

 Instructions for Use

 1. Complete resident demographics at the top of the page.
-We recommend that you put the date and the name of the evaluator on the bottom of the page as well (see step 19).
+We recommend that you put the date and the name of the evaluator at the bottom of the page as well (see step 19).

 2. Administration should be conducted privately and in the examinee’s primary language.
 Be prepared with the items you need to complete the exam.
 You will need a watch with a second hand on it.